The U.S. Will Registry Logo

 Why Older Obituaries Are Harder to Find

 Before digital publishing became standard, most obituaries appeared only in print newspapers.
 Many small newspapers never digitized their archives.
-Others digitized only recent decades.
+Others digitized only in recent decades.

 Common reasons older obituaries are difficult to locate include: